 No, vegan diets contain no heme iron.

-While this makes it more difficult to consume sufficient iron, it is possible to maintain regular iron stores providing the diet contains enough non-heme iron.
+However, it is possible to maintain regular iron stores providing the diet contains enough non-heme iron.

 - Cocoa/dark chocolate